 U.S. District Court, Central District of California

 Regina has worked on numerous projects involving the acquisition of multiple parcels of land, dealing with state and federal funding requirements, environmental issues, and a myriad of valuation and legal issues.
 Regina has successfully represented public and private sector clients in both legal issues and valuation trials.
-Regina has litigated a variety of condemnation issues including challenges to a public entity’s right to take real property, claims for severance damages, loss of business goodwill, and precondemnation damages.
+Regina has litigated a variety of condemnation issues including challenges to a public agency’s right to take real property, claims for severance damages, loss of business goodwill, and precondemnation damages.
 She also has litigated inverse condemnation actions.
-She has handled numerous acquisitions for light rail and public works projects, grade separations, historical preservation, and redevelopment.
+She has handled numerous acquisitions for light rail and public works projects, grade separations, historic preservation, and redevelopment.

 - Metro Gold Line Foothill Construction Authority.
-Regina represented the Metro Gold Line Foothill Extension Construction Authority on the acquisition of multiple-property interests needed for Phase 2A of the Foothill Extension Project, which consisted of the construction and operation of a 23-acre Operations Campus and an easterly extension of the light rail line from the Sierra Madre Villa station in Pasadena to the cities of Arcadia, Monrovia, Duarte, Irwindale, and Azusa.
+Regina represented the Metro Gold Line Foothill Extension Construction Authority on the acquisition of multiple-property interests needed for Phase 2A of the Foothill Extension Project, which consisted of the construction and operation of a 23-acre Operations Campus and an easterly extension of the light rail line from the Sierra Madre Villa station in Pasadena to the Cities of Arcadia, Monrovia, Duarte, Irwindale, and Azusa.
 The Phase 2A property acquisitions included partial fee and easement interests and full fee acquisitions of single-family residences, commercial, and industrial parcels.
 The Gold Line required the impacted properties for a variety of purposes including realignment of public streets, parking structures, Traction Power Substation Supply sites, and crossing and safety equipment.
 The subject property interests were acquired and conveyed to the Gold Line on time and under budget.

 - City of Santa Fe Springs.
 Regina represented the City of Santa Fe Springs on the acquisition of multiple-property interests, including fee takes, partial acquisitions, and permanent and temporary construction easements for the Valley View Grade Separation Project.
 The City acquired multiple buildings occupied by tenants.
 Impacted owners and tenants alleged significant severance damages and loss of business goodwill claims.
-Regina successfully negotiated settlements on behalf of the City with impacted tenants.
+Regina successfully negotiated settlements on behalf of the city with impacted tenants.

 - City of Rancho Cucamonga.
 Regina represents the City of Rancho Cucamonga on the acquisition of property interests needed for the Haven Grade Separation Project.
-The City acquired fee takes, partial acquisitions, and a variety of easements for this project.
+The city acquired fee takes, partial acquisitions, and a variety of easements for this project.

 - Historic Preservation.
 Regina represented the City of Pasadena in the acquisition of a historically significant YWCA building within the Civic Center area.
 The property owner had allowed the building to sink into a state of disrepair.
-Regina successfully represented the City in a legal issues trial that resulted in a holding that the City had the right to acquire the property for historic preservation purposes.
-After the legal issues trial, Regina assisted the City in negotiating a settlement with the owner regarding the value of the property.
+Regina successfully represented the city in a legal issues trial that resulted in a holding that the city had the right to acquire the property for historic preservation purposes.
+After the legal issues trial, Regina assisted the city in negotiating a settlement with the owner regarding the value of the property.